cortexproject/cortex/docs/guides/alert-manager-configuration.md

 ### Cortex Alertmanager configuration

-Cortex Alertmanager can be uploaded via Cortex [Set Alertmanager  configuration API](../api/_index.md#set-alertmanager-configuration) or using Grafana Labs [Cortex Tools](https://github.com/grafana/cortex-tools).
+Cortex Alertmanager can be uploaded via Cortex [Set Alertmanager configuration API](../api/_index.md#set-alertmanager-configuration) or using [Cortex Tools](https://github.com/cortexproject/cortex-tools).

 Follow the instruction at the `cortextool` link above to download or update to the latest version of the tool.